A trust and control layer for proxying traffic to MCP servers

 • Monitor behavior using logging and distributed tracing with OpenTelemetry.

-Kong provides a built-in MCP server that connects directly to your Konnect Control Planes.
+Kong also provides a built-in MCP server that connects directly to your Kong Konnect Control Planes.
 It offers read-only tools for analytics, configuration inspection, and Control Plane metadata—ideal for AI-driven workflows with Claude or other compatible assistants.

 • Query API traffic across gateways with filters and time windows.